Ops-Sculptor/PDF_QA/README.md

-# 📄 OceanAI – Multimodal PDF Question Answering using RAG
+# 📄 Multimodal PDF Question Answering using RAG

 ## 🧩 Overview
-> OceanAI is a comprehensive, modular system built to perform question answering on PDF documents by combining text and visual content understanding.
+> The project is a comprehensive, modular system built to perform question answering on PDF documents by combining text and visual content understanding.
 It uses a Retrieval-Augmented Generation (RAG) architecture with LangChain and Ollama, integrates sentence-level semantic chunking, and supports basic Visual Question Answering (VQA) via image captioning.
 The frontend is built with Streamlit for user interaction, and the backend is implemented in FastAPI for API orchestration.

 This solution reflects a practical approach suitable for junior engineers and data science interns, focused on clean design, modular logic, and lightweight open-source tools.